Perturbative sigma models, elliptic cohomology and the Witten genus: Warm-up 2: the perturbative -sigma model and the -genus

 We obtain an index map for $1|1$-EFTs over an oriented manifold $X$ by precomposing with the restriction map that evaluates a field theory on the super circles over $X$ defining the stack of classical vacua:

-For field theories over $X$ defined in terms of vector bundles with connection, we recounted in subsection \ref{sec:chern} that the first map gives ${\rm Tr}(\exp(-irF))\in C^\infty_{\rm susy}(\Phi_0^{1|1}(X)$ for $F$ the curvature of the connection.
-Tracing through the various factors of $2\pi $ and $r$, we see that its image under the above composition is the usual index map for the Atiyah-Singer theorem, namely we obtain the $\hat{A}$-genus of $X$ twisted by the Chern character of the bundle.
+For field theories over $X$ defined in terms of vector bundles with connection, we showed in~\S\ref{sec:chern} that the first map gives ${\rm Tr}(\exp(irF))\in C^\infty (\Phi_0^{1|1}(X))$ for $F$ the curvature of the connection.
+Tracing through the various factors of $\pi $ and $r$, we see that its image under the above composition is the usual index map for the Atiyah--Singer theorem, namely we obtain the $\hat{A}$-genus of $X$ twisted by the Chern character of the bundle.